StructuralXplorationLab/Libra/README.md

 - _binomial_; two force vectors are selected
 - _trinomial_; three force vectors are selected (feature currently not activated)

 **Attention**: Until v1.1.0, _trinomials_ are not activated.
-SUbsequently, the possible topological configurations are two: _in-between_ and _peripheral/central_.
+Subsequently, the possible topological configurations are two: _in-between_ and _peripheral/central_.
 The latter result in the same transformation result.

 As a designer, you make the selection _implicitly_ or _explicitly_.